microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 ## Solution Design

-I propose that we introduce a fusion manifest field, **consoleAllocationPolicy**, with the following values:
+I propose that we introduce a fusion manifest field, **consoleAllocationPolicy**, with the following value:

 * `inheritOnly`
-* `always`

 It would look (roughly) like this: